cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 initial_t = 0
 ```

-This diagnostic shows the initial time duration for learning rate decay.
+This diagnostic shows the initial time for learning rate decay.

 **Use** `--initial_t time` to adjust the initial time.